jonathanoh2004/CSE475-HiLight-TrafficRL/Tutorials/CityFlow-HiLight-HRL.md

 > >>> print("✅ CityFlow simulation ran successfully!")
 > ```
 > You should no longer see any “roadnet file error!” messages.

+## Step 8 Access Ubuntu Files from Windows

+Your Linux files are accessible through File Explorer:

+`\\wsl$\Ubuntu-20.04\home\<your_username>\cityflow_env`

+You can open this path in VS Code (with the Remote WSL extension) or drag files in/out just like normal.

+If you ever want to see your Windows Desktop from Ubuntu:

+`cd /mnt/c/Users/<YourWindowsUser>/Desktop`

 ## Reference: